cross-platform-actions/action/readme.md

 ### Full Example

 Here's a sample workflow file which will set up a matrix resulting in four jobs.
-One which will run on FreeBSD 14.0, one which runs OpenBSD 7.5, one which runs NetBSD 10.0 and one which runs OpenBSD 7.5 on ARM64.
+One which will run on FreeBSD 14.0, one which runs OpenBSD 7.5, one which runs NetBSD 10.0, one which runs OpenBSD 7.5 on ARM64 and one which runs NetBSD 10.0 on ARM64.

 ```yaml
 name: CI